/* Rambling Owl addition to remove page titles from blogs */

 Colin spoke.

 We wandered down along a woodland path, passing a small fenced area where horse jumps were arranged in a circuit.
-The young lady was taking the feisty horse around it, speaking to it sternly whenever it tried to dance about.
-It was a battle of wills and my money was on the girl who despite, having to control a wilful 1,000lb beast, seemed totally in control.
+The young rider was taking the feisty horse around it, speaking to it sternly whenever it tried to dance about.
+It was a battle of wills and my money was on the girl who, despite having to control a wilful 1,000lb beast, seemed totally in command.
 I was full of admiration.

 Slip slidin’ away ....